What is orthobiologics?

 - The substances include bone grafts, autologous blood, platelet-rich plasma (PRP), autologous conditioned serum and stem cells.

 - For more information about the Academy’s strategic investment in evidence-based research and education in the field of orthobiologics, click here.

 Why did the Academy create the Biologics Dashboard?

 - The AAOS Biologics Dashboard was created to assist AAOS Members in navigating the status of biologic-based interventions, including acceptable uses and levels of supporting evidence.

 What is the intent of the tool?

-- The Dashboard is intended to assist AAOS Members in identifying and interpreting the current status of various biologic treatments, whether they are regulated as human cells, tissues, and cellular and tissue-based products or devices.
+- The online dashboard is a dynamic, interactive tool that aggregates the various types of orthobiologics products that are currently available to orthopaedic surgeons in an easily searchable database.
+It is intended to assist AAOS Members in identifying and interpreting the current status of various biologic treatments, whether they are regulated as human cells, tissues, and cellular and tissue-based products or devices.
 The dashboard is based on a combination of the most recent and readily available clinical evidence in conjunction with guidance released by the FDA.